• Home

 Group B Strep (GBS) Screening

 Group B Streptococcus (GBS) is a type of bacteria that can be present in the mother’s body and potentially passed to the baby during delivery.
-Between 35 and 37 weeks, a GBS test checks for this bacteria.
+Between 35 and 37 weeks, a GBS test checks for these bacteria.
 If positive, antibiotics are administered during labor to reduce the risk of infection in the newborn.

 Non-Stress Test (NST)